bayersglassey/cobj/README.md

     ####################################################
     # There is no way to get the newline character
     # inside a full-line string.
-    # But you can make a list of full-line strings.
+    # But you can make a list of full-line strings, and join
+    # them together with special syntax, {para} (short for
+    # "paragraph").

     :
         ;Here's a paragraph of text.